takanori-fujiwara/ccpca/README.md

 * Move to "ccpca/ccpca" directory

+* Run presetup.py

+    `python3 presetup.py`

+    - Note (2024-04-14): For installation using virtualenv, proccesses listed in "presetup.py" are separated from "setup.py".
+This is due to venv's bug (module involved commands do not work correctly when using pip3 under venv).
+    - This python script generates C++ shared library of inc-pca also installs homebrew, pkg-config, python3, eigen, pybind11 if they do not exist.

-* Install the modules with pip3 (this installs homebrew, pkg-config, python3, eigen, pybind11, numpy).
+* Install the modules with pip3 (this installs numpy if it does not exist).

     `pip3 install .`